 Although the conservation of the Great Bustard in Asia is enshrined in both national and international legislation, and poaching is ranked as the most critical threat to the Great Bustard in Asian range states outside of the Korean Peninsula, little has been done to address poaching in terms of enforcement or environmental education programs.
-The exception is People's Republic of China, where citizens and non-governmental organizations have shown considerable initiative in confronting poachers, and involve local authorities in these efforts.
+The exception is China, where citizens and non-governmental organizations have shown considerable initiative in confronting poachers, and involve local authorities in these efforts.

-Transboundary protected areas along the border of Mongolia and the Russian Federation contain many sites important to the Great Bustard.
-However, in other regions of the species Asian range the protected area system provides almost no coverage to Great Bustards.
+Transboundary protected areas along the border of Mongolia and the Russian Federation contain many sites important for the Great Bustard.
+However, in other regions of the species' Asian range the protected area system provides almost no coverage for Great Bustards.
 Generally, there is insufficient coverage of sites that contain crop fields.
 Community Conservation Areas have been introduced in China as an approach to encompass these human-modified habitats.

 Conservation efforts for the Great Bustard in the wild have been quite limited.
-Notably, we are not aware of any measures taken to improve reproduction of the species in the wild, though several serious threats to reproduction are recognized (Section 5.2).
-Ex situ efforts in Asia have neither supplemented wild populations, nor maintained stable populations of captive Great Bustards.
+Notably, we are not aware of any measures taken to improve the breeding success of the species in the wild, though several serious threats to reproduction are recognized (Section 5.2).
+Ex situ efforts in Asia have neither supplemented wild populations nor maintained stable captive populations.
 And outside of protected areas in China, environmental education efforts have been limited and local in scope.
-As we write, there is hope that recently confirmed funding from the Global Environmental Fund will help to realize significant on-the-ground conservation in the Islamic Republic of Iran.